Darius-D/Insectic/README.md

 ***
  ### <p align="center"> SQL Mock DB <a href="https://github.com/Darius-D/Insectic/blob/main/InsecticMockData.sql">Script</a>: Users:20, Tickets:500, TicketComments:750 </p>

-    select * from TicketComments

-    -- Tests
-    SELECT *
-    FROM Tickets
-    WHERE UserId like 'Mdubo'

-    Select *
-    FROM TicketComments
-    Where TicketId = 100 AND CommentId = 100
 ***
 <a name="head10"></a>
 ###  <p align="center"> TODO:// [🔝](#table-of-contents) </p>